isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 achieved and the numerous innovations brought to fruition by clinicians.
 &nbsp;</p>
 <p>With a young son who is currently five and a half years old, Roger’s son
-is a lively and inquisitive child who fills his life with joy and wonder.
+Min Yew is a lively and inquisitive child who fills his life with joy and wonder.
 He enjoys every moment spent with his child, whether it's splashing in a pool or exploring playgrounds together.
 Experiencing the wonder and innocence of childhood through his child’s eyes rekindles his own sense of curiosity and imagination.
 At his son's young age, he expresses himself through creative drawings and enjoys playing with other young children.</p>
 <p>Balancing the responsibilities of fatherhood with a career in healthcare
 innovation has shaped Roger's perspective on success and fulfilment.
 He recognises the importance of embracing life's challenges, instilling values